National Democratic Revolution, Part 1c

-Karl Marx’s March 1850 Address to the Central Committee of the Communist League begins by describing the working proletariat as the “only decisively revolutionary class”, and ends with a battle-cry for the workers: “The Permanent Revolution!”
+Karl Marx’s March 1850 Address to the Central Committee of the Communist League (attached) begins by describing the working proletariat as the “only decisively revolutionary class”, and ends with a battle-cry for the workers: “The Permanent Revolution!”

 Marx then very frankly reviews the competing self-interests of the contending classes and fractions of the bourgeoisie.